Beyond Teal : The Androgynous Organisation (T.A.O.)

 I’ve been working for the last 10 years with many different types of decentralised, self managed and “non-hierarchical” forms of collectives.

-Eco-villages, cooperatives, off-grid communities, activist movements, networked organisations, DAOs (Decentralised Autonomous Organisations) freelance collectives or impact start-ups using collaborative governance structures like holacracy or sociocracy.
+Eco-villages, cooperatives, off-grid communities, activist movements, networked organisations, freelance collectives, DAOs (Decentralised Autonomous Organisations) or impact start-ups using collaborative governance structures like holacracy or sociocracy.

 Beyond the numerous positive aspects these models can provide (collaborative workflow, scalability, innovation, flexibility…), I’ve also witnessed some unhealthy patterns, repeating again & again.